-NEED(S): Increase CPR training for the general public post COVID-19 pandemic.
+NEED(S): Increase CPR training for the public.

-OBJECTIVE: Increase CPR training for the general public post COVID-19 pandemic.
+OBJECTIVE: Increase CPR training for the public.

-- ☑ Short-Range Plan (one year or less) - ☐ Long-Range Plan (more than one year)
+- Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)

 8.01 DISASTER MEDICAL PLANNING

 In coordination with the local office of emergency services (OES), the local EMS agency shall participate in the development of medical response plans for catastrophic disasters, including those involving toxic substances.